 52 Ujinakanokiricho Ise, Mie Prefecture

-This festival is one of the three largest Japanese festivals.
+This festival is one of the three largest Japanese festivals and today it’s even listed as UNESCO intangible cultural heritage.
 It is held at Yasaka Shrine in Kyoto and started about 1,100 years ago.
 Its long history will astonish you.
 The peak of this festival is “Yamahoko Junko,” which is held on the 17th and 24th.
 Thirty-three, very beautiful Yamahokos are paraded through the streets.

 Place：In Yasaka Shrine and around.